Euro to Naira Exchange Rate (CBN Rate and Aboki Rate 2025)

 4. Poor management of the economy

 The government has a responsibility to bring the economy back to life, but sadly, it has failed on so many fronts.
-Funds are constantly being looted by government officials while financial institutions are failing in their duties of making the economy robust.
-Businesses are folding up, and recession has set in. the result is a gross devaluation of the Naira against other foreign currencies.
+Government officials constantly loot funds, while financial institutions fail in their duties of making the economy robust.
+Businesses are folding up, and recession has set in.
+The result is a gross devaluation of the Naira against other foreign currencies.

 Conclusion

-That is it on Euro to Naira Exchange Rate.
+That is all on the Euro to Naira exchange rate.
 Do well to share this information with others.
 Thank you.

 Recommended: